UniversalDependencies/docs/_u-feat/Case.md

 * [en] nominative/direct case _he, she_,
   accusative/oblique case _him, her._

 The descriptions of the individual case values below include semantic hints about the prototypical meaning of the case.
 Bear in mind that quite often a case will be used for a meaning that is totally unrelated to the meaning mentioned here.
 Valency of verbs, adpositions and other words will determine that the noun phrase must be in a particular grammatical case to fill a particular valency slot (semantic role).
-It is much the same as trying to explain the meaning of prepositions: most people would agree that the central meaning of English _in_ is location in space or time but there are phrases where the meaning is less
-locational: _In God we trust._ _Say it in English._
+It is much the same as trying to explain the meaning of prepositions: most people would agree that the central meaning of English _in_ is location in space or time but there are phrases where the meaning is less locational: _In God we trust._ _Say it in English._

-Note
-that Indian corpora based on the so-called Paninian model use a related feature called _vibhakti_.
+Note that Indian corpora based on the so-called Paninian model use a related feature called _vibhakti_.
 It is a merger of the Case feature described here and of various postpositions.
 Values of the feature are language-dependent because they are copies of the relevant morphemes (either bound morphemes or postpositions).
 Vibhakti can be mapped on the Case values described here if we know 1. which source values are bound morphemes (postpositions are separate nodes for us) and 2. what is their meaning.
-For instance, the genitive case (Gen) in Bengali is marked using the suffix _-ra_ (-র), i.e. vib=era.
-In Hindi, the suffix has been split off the noun and it is now written as a separate word &ndash; the postposition _kā/kī/ke_
-(का/की/के).
-Even
-if the
-postpositional phrase
-can be understood as a genitive noun phrase, the noun is not in genitive.
-Instead, the postposition requires that it takes one of three case forms that are marked directly on the noun: the oblique case (Acc).
+For instance, the genitive case (`Gen`) in Bengali is marked using the suffix _-ra_ (-র), i.e. vib=era.
+In Hindi, the suffix has been split off the noun and it is now written as a separate word &ndash; the postposition _kā/kī/ke_ (का/की/के).
+Even if the postpositional phrase can be understood as a genitive noun phrase, the noun is not in genitive.
+Instead, the postposition requires that it takes one of three case forms that are marked directly on the noun: the oblique case (`Acc`).

-### Nom: nominative / direct
+### `Nom`: nominative / direct

 The base form of the noun, typically used as citation form (lemma).
 In many languages this is the word form used for subjects of clauses.
 If the language has only two cases, which are called "direct" and "oblique", the direct case will be marked Nom.

-### Acc: accusative / oblique
+### `Acc`: accusative / oblique

 Perhaps the second most widely spread morphological case.
 In many languages this is the word form used for direct objects of verbs.
 If the language has only two cases, which are called "direct" and "oblique", the oblique case will be marked Acc.

-### Abs: absolutive
+### `Abs`: absolutive

 Some languages (e.g. Basque) do not use nominative-accusative to distinguish subjects and objects.
 Instead, they use the contrast of